Explore the different ways in which we work to expand and support aquaculture industry in the Gulf of Maine.

 In 2017, GMRI’s Aquaculture Program partnered with the City of South Portland and GEI Consultants to develop a Master Plan or long-term vision for the …

 Aquaculture is the practice of growing seafood in a controlled setting, as opposed to harvesting wild populations.
 Aquaculture accounts for roughly half of all global seafood production and its output is increasing rapidly while wild-harvest rates have remained essentially flat.
 Marine species being farmed commercially in the Gulf of Maine include Atlantic salmon, eastern and European oysters, blue mussels, sea vegetables, and American eel.
-Sea farmers and researchers are working to develop techniques for growing additional species such as sea scallops, soft-shell clams, hard-shell clams, additional species of marine algae.
+Sea farmers and researchers are working to develop techniques for growing additional species such as sea scallops, soft-shell clams, hard-shell clams, and additional species of marine algae.

 We launched a program to support the growth of the aquaculture industry in the Gulf of Maine because the increasingly important role aquaculture is playing in the Gulf, and its potential to support livelihoods in coastal communities, inspired us at GMRI to delve into this new area.
 Approached properly, aquaculture produces some of the most sustainable and nutritious food available.
 Being able to control production results in some of the most fresh, premium quality seafood available.
 The growth of the industry must be pursued thoughtfully to keep ecosystems in balance, and to support fishing industries and coastal communities that depend on the GoME for their livelihoods, and to ensure that the high quality of product that rightfully fetches a premium in the marketplace is maintained sustainably.